 Are you a current QMUL student looking to study overseas?

 QMUL has a range of opportunities for you to study abroad and having an international experience enhances your employability, enriches your studies and broadens your horizons.
 You can choose to study abroad as part of your degree programme or take part in one of our cultural immersion programmes in the summer with one of our global partners.

-To find out more and apply, please see the programme links listed below, go along to the Go Abroad Fair, or contact the School of Geography's Study Abroad Co-ordinator, Dr Regan Koch in the first instance.
+To find out more and apply, please see the programme links listed below, or contact the School of Geography's International Study Officer, Dr Olivia Sheringham in the first instance.
 For general enquiries, please contact the Global Opportunities team.

 - Join one of QMUL’s partner institutions and study abroad for one or two semesters in your second year.

 - Current locations include Australia, China, New Zealand, Singapore and the United States.

 - Open to students with a minimum entry of BBB (300 tariff points).